Summary (Click to Expand)

 How Do You Design Interviews That Reveal True Talent?

-Once a candidate is engaged, the interview loop itself becomes the primary vehicle for assessment.
-A well-designed loop is not a series of tests or interrogations, but a set of structured, collaborative conversations designed to reveal a candidate’s skills, thinking, and character in the most authentic way possible.
-This requires abandoning common but flawed practices in favor of more thoughtful, evidence-based alternatives.
+Once a candidate is engaged, the interview loop becomes the primary vehicle for assessment.
+A well-designed loop isn’t a series of tests or interrogations—it’s a set of structured, collaborative conversations designed to reveal skills, thinking, and character authentically.

 What does a structured, respectful interview loop look like?